wuyujack/ISL/README.md

 # ISL [ECCV-2022]

-This is the repository that contains the source code for the paper "Balancing between Forgetting and Acquisition in Incremental Subpopulation Learning" (ECCV-2022).
-This code is refactored after the ECCV-2022 acceptance.
+This is the official repository that contains the source code for the paper "Balancing between Forgetting and Acquisition in Incremental Subpopulation Learning" (ECCV-2022).
+This code is refactored after the ECCV-2022 acceptance and re-test on PyTorch 1.7.0.

 # Requirements